pennersr/django-allauth/docs/providers.rst

 AUTH_PARAMS:
     Use `AUTH_PARAMS` to pass along other parameters to the `FB.login` JS SDK call.

+FIELDS:
+    The fields to fetch from the Graph API `/me/?fields=` endpoint.

 LOCALE_FUNC:
     The locale for the JS SDK is chosen based on the current active language of